lyodeli/Huddle_Landing_Page/README.md

 ### Continued development

 I'm moving into my next project by planning on getting more practice with HTML and CSS, but also adding in Javascript in some form or another.
-I also want to spend time creating a tablet-sized CSS as the flow from desktop to mobile felt very jarring.
+I also want to spend time creating a tablet-sized CSS as the flow from desktop to mobile here felt very jarring.

 ### Useful resources